sophiajt/june/docs/philosophy.md

 1. Is safe to move between threads
 2. Forms a reusable module with a clear interface
 3. Creates a memory boundary with the rest of the program, allowing for targeted memory reuse

+# Connections to other languages

+June has connections to a number of languages.
+Its most direct connection is to the language Rust, as Rust helped show what was possible with a safe systems language.

+While June shares some of Rust's goals, it does not share Rust's design to reach them.
+Like languages like Vale, June is aimed at reaching memory safety in ways that do not include the borrow checker.

+We do plan for June to have interop with Rust in the future.
+To achieve this goal, we'll need to connect to Rust via a stable ABI that allows the June compiler to lay out data in memory in a way that is accessible from June and also compatible with Rust.
+We hope to collaborate on this as June develops.